MindsApplied/Minds_AI_EEG_Filter/README.md

 *Your* Minds AI Signal Filter relies on sensor fusion to recognize the physics of true brain signal and, in turn, filter out artifacts and supress noise.

-The MAI Filter package and license can be downloaded from [minds-applied.com/minds-ai](https://www.minds-applied.com/minds-ai).
+The MAI Filter package and key can be downloaded from [minds-applied.com/minds-ai](https://www.minds-applied.com/minds-ai).

 [Empirical research comparing the filter and assessing its impact on artifacts and downstream tasks](https://www.minds-applied.com/research).